crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 *   Build one package for your application, but include both the x86 and ARM versions of Crosswalk in it.
 This is sometimes called a "fat apk".
 The down-side of this approach is that it adds ~40MB to the application size.

+*   Create a shared-mode APK.
+This does not include the runtime and the APK size is not increased.
+When the user runs the application the first time, the architecture is detected and the approproate runtime is downloaded.
+Although flexible, this may not provide the best end-user experience.

 ### <a class="doc-anchor" id="Which-platforms-does-Crosswalk-support"></a>Which platforms does Crosswalk support?

 Crosswalk officially supports [Android (version 4.0 and above)](/documentation/android.html), [iOS](/documentation/ios.html), [Linux desktop (deb)](/documentation/linux.html), and [Tizen 3.0 (Common and IVI profiles)](/documentation/tizen.html).
 Pre-built packages are available for these platforms.
 See the [downloads page](https://crosswalk-project.org/documentation/downloads.html) for details.
 Work is also underway to support Windows 10 desktop.